marcinzatorski/enterprise-transformation-dashboard/README.md

 ### Updating the data

 Edit `data/projects.json` or `data/portfolio-status.json` and commit.
 KPIs, filter options, the roadmap, milestones and the status summary are regenerated from the files.
 If you add a new domain, also add it to `transformationAreas` so it gets a domain colour.

+## Security

+The dashboard is a read-only static page.
+It has no login, forms, password fields, redirects, pop-ups, iframes, cookies, analytics or external API calls.
+Every resource (HTML, CSS, JavaScript, JSON) is loaded from the site's own origin, which the Content Security Policy in `index.html` enforces.
+The only browser storage used is `localStorage`, which holds the light/dark theme choice.

 ## Licence